 The Suzanne Lemberg Usdan Gallery is a 3,200 square foot exhibition space on the main level of the Helen Frankenthaler ’49 Visual Arts Center.
-It was the site of the first retrospective exhibitions of Jackson Pollock and Robert Motherwell, and continues to mount exhibitions driven by faculty and student interest, as well as the College’s own important art collection.
-A list of recent exhibitions is available at http://usdan.bennington.edu.
+It was the site of Robert Motherwell's first retrospective exhibition and continues to mount exhibitions driven by faculty and student interest, as well as the College’s own important art collection.
 It is within driving distance of The Clark Art Institute, the Williams College Museum of Art, MASS MoCA, and the Bennington Museum of Art.

 About Bennington College